imaginistLi/MiniViewer/README.md

 ## New feature

 Now, you can open Dicom files directly!
-(Controbuted by @airsimonhan)
+(Contributed by @airsimonhan)

 ## Contact
 More features are coming!